scalar-labs/scalar-kubernetes/docs/ScalarDLonAzureAKS.md

 $ terraform apply -var-file example.tfvars
 ```

+### Create Cassandra resources

-Note that the current version uses [the network module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/network) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
+The current version uses [the cassandra module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/cassandra) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
 It uses the master branch but it would probably need to be changed if you deploy it in your production environment.

-### Create Cassandra resources

 ```
-$ cd ${SCALAR_K8S_HOME}/examples/azure/cassandra
+$ cd ${SCALAR_TERRAFORM_HOME}/examples/azure/cassandra

 # Create the cassandra cluster
 $ terraform init
 $ terraform apply -var-file example.tfvars
 ```

+### Create Kubernetes cluster

-Note that the current version uses [the cassandra module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/cassandra) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
+The current version uses [the kubernetes module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/kubernetes) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
 It uses the master branch but it would probably need to be changed if you deploy it in your production environment.

-### Create Kubernetes cluster

 ```
-$ cd ${SCALAR_K8S_HOME}/examples/azure/kubernetes
+$ cd ${SCALAR_TERRAFORM_HOME}/examples/azure/kubernetes

 # Create the Kubernetes cluster
 $ terraform init
 $ terraform apply -var-file example.tfvars
 ```

-For more information about the variable in `example.tfvars`, please refer to [kubernetes modules](../modules/azure/kubernetes/README.md)

 ### Create Monitor resources

 The Scalar deployment tools include a Prometheus metrics server, Grafana data visualization server, and Alertmanager server for cassandra cluster, cassy, and bastion server

+The current version uses [the monitor module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/monitor) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform/).
+It uses the master branch but it would probably need to be changed if you deploy it in your production environment.

 ```
-$ cd ${SCALAR_K8S_HOME}/examples/azure/monitor
+$ cd ${SCALAR_TERRAFORM_HOME}/examples/azure/monitor

 # Create the monitor server for cassandra modules and log collection
 $ terraform init
 $ terraform apply -var-file example.tfvars
 ```

-Note that the current version uses [the monitor module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/monitor) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform/).
-It uses the master branch but it would probably need to be changed if you deploy it in your production environment.

 ### Decide where to store configuration files for accessing the k8s cluster